 The following is based on a communication sent by the UN Special Rapporteur on Human Rights Defenders and other UN experts to the Government of Saudi Arabia on 27 March 2024.
 The communication remained confidential for 60 days before being made public, giving the Government time to reply.
-The Government replied on 21 May 2024, which is currently being translated.
-The Special Rapporteur will update this page once the reply is available.
+The Government replied on 21 May 2024, which was recently translated and made available.

 This is a shorter version of the original communication.